Cardinals vs. Giants Player Props Betting Odds

-Paul Goldschmidt and LaMonte Wade Jr are two of the players with prop bets available when the St. Louis Cardinals and the San Francisco Giants meet at Busch Stadium on Tuesday (first pitch at 7:45 PM ET).
+Paul Goldschmidt is among the players with prop bets available when the St. Louis Cardinals and the San Francisco Giants square off at Busch Stadium on Wednesday (beginning at 1:15 PM ET).

 Bet on this matchup or its props with BetMGM!